 - DIY Mermaid Bath Bombs with Cocoa Butter

 More DIY Easter Egg Ideas

 You can create more non-candy Easter treats for Easter baskets with these fun Easter egg ideas:

 - How to Decorate Easter Eggs without Dye

 - How to Dye Easter Eggs Naturally

 For more great DIY Easter crafts and non-candy Easter treats, check out my Easter Pinterest board.
-You can also find more homemade bath bomb recipes, like my DIY Easter egg bath bombs, on my DIY Bath and Body board on Pinterest.
+You can also find more homemade bath bomb recipes, like my Easter themed bath bombs, on my DIY Bath and Body board on Pinterest.